DevMountain/react-axios/README.md

 import workspaceReducer from './ducks/workspaceReducer';
 ```

 Now that we have all our imports, let's export by default the creation of our store.
 This will be done a little differently than how it was done in the mini project.
 We'll be using `combineReducers` to use two reducers.
-This will allow us to separate our concerns of data.
 In order to use `combineReducers` you have to invoke it and pass in an object of reducers.
 For example: `combineReducers( { listReducer, workspaceReducer } )`.
 We'll also be using `undefined` for the intial state parameter since our reducers are handling initial statate on their own.
 And then for the last parameter of `createStore` we will be using `applyMiddleware` in combination with `promiseMiddleware`.
 It will look like the following code:

 ```js
 import { createStore, applyMiddleware, combineReducers } from "redux";